JPLDN/Games-Programming-Week-2/Tutorial 2_PlayerMovement3D.md

-# Player Movement 3D Unity Tutorial
+# Player Movement 3D Unity (First Person) Tutorial
 ## In this tutorial, we will be showing how Player Movement is done in a 3d environment in Unity

 ### Firstly, you want create or open up a scene in Unity 3D.